foliojs/pdfkit/README.md

 ## Description

 PDFKit is a PDF document generation library for Node and the browser that makes creating complex, multi-page, printable documents easy.
-It's written in CoffeeScript, but you can choose to use the API in plain 'ol JavaScript if you like.
 The API embraces chainability, and includes both low level functions as well as abstractions for higher level functionality.
 The PDFKit API is designed to be simple, so generating complex documents is often as simple as a few function calls.

 Check out some of the [documentation and examples](http://pdfkit.org/docs/getting_started.html) to see for yourself!
 You can also read the guide as a [self-generated PDF](http://pdfkit.org/docs/guide.pdf) with example output displayed inline.